2023

 hurley

 The Wade School, circa 1926, is the earliest remaining consolidated school in Jackson County.
 It is an excellent example of school design during the early 20th century.
 The school opened in the fall of 1926, consolidating several one-room rural schoolhouses in the area.
 It was originally designed to house grades 1-10 with 4 classrooms and an auditorium.
 By the mid 1930s, the school was known as the Wade Consolidated Vocational High School and served grades 1-12.
 After construction of the East Central School in 1959, it is believed that the Wade School was converted into a teacher’s home.
 It has remained vacant since 2001 and is in poor condition.
-It was deemed eligible for listing on the National Register of Historic Places in 2016, but Jackson County has submitted a Notice of Intent to MDAH for demolition of the building.
+It was deemed eligible for listing on the National Register of Historic Places in 2016, but Jackson County has submitted a Notice of Intent to MDAH for demolition of the building, which MDAH approved.

 Alyene Quin Home